Clinical Psychologist/Practice Director

 Currently Nick is able to see new clients within 2 weeks.

-BA Psych, M Clin Psych, AHPRA, MAPS, MACPA
+BA Psych, M Clin Psych, PhD Candidate (UTS) AHPRA, MAPS, MACPA

-Laura has worked across community, hospital and private practice, where she has gained a rich and varied range of experiences providing assessment and treatment across the lifespan.
-She works with a diverse range of concerns including mood and anxiety disorders, emotional dysregulation, interpersonal and relationship difficulties, attachment issues, complex trauma and PTSD.
+Laura has worked across community mental health, hospital, forensic, and private practice settings, providing assessment and evidence-based treatment to individuals across the lifespan.
+She has extensive experience working with a broad range of presentations, including anxiety and mood disorders, emotional dysregulation, interpersonal and relationship difficulties, attachment-related concerns, complex trauma, and post-traumatic stress disorder (PTSD).

 She is available in our Dee Why office